Knowledge of Motor Vehicle Construction and Materials

 • 💡In written responses, clearly separate material properties from forming processes when explaining their combined effect on safety.

-• 💡Always refer to manufacturer repair methods and tolerances in your answers.
-Examiners look for evidence that you understand industry standards, not just general repair techniques.
+• 💡Always refer to manufacturer repair methods and specifications in your answers.
+Examiners look for evidence that you understand the importance of following approved procedures, not just generic techniques.

 Common Mistakes